Does the Feigel effect break the first law?

-I this paper I will show how if a realistic Feigel effect exists, the first law of thermodynamics will be violated.
-I will then show how an incomplete analysis of the boundary conditions led me to consider only half the Feigel problem and when the full problem is considered the steady prediction of the ME fluid vanishes.
-I will then briefly consider transient effects and conclude by proposing a new Casimir-Feigel effect.
+In this paper I show that, if a realistic Feigel effect exists for steady magnetoelectric response, the first law of thermodynamics will be violated.
+I then amend the QED analysis of the steady effect (which only considered half the proposed experimental geometry) \cite{Croze12}, using a semiclassical approach.
+This revised analysis shows that there can be no net vacuum momentum contribution in a steady Feigel effect.
+I will finally briefly propose new dynamical and Casimir-Feigel steady effects compatible with conservation of energy.